How does God speak to us as women? Is it different than the way He speaks to men?

 And then it hit me.
 God does speak to men and women differently.

 It is such a simple concept, yet I have missed it all these years as a Christian.
 Frankly, it has changed my view on how to hear God’s voice.

-Meanwhile, if you want to leave, you have to
+Meanwhile, if I wanted to leave, I had to

 beg find a babysitter to come over.
-When you finally do get one, you have a list of numbers, you tell where you are going, and when you will be back ( preferably next week).
+When I finally did get one, I had to leave a list of numbers, and when I would be back (preferably next week).

-And then there is the actual leaving.
-That has its own drama.
-Kids hanging on your leg, the crying … It’s not pretty.
+And then there was the actual leaving.
+That had its own drama.
+Kids hanging on my leg, the crying … It wasn’t pretty.

-And if your kids are sick, tough luck.
-You are NEVER leaving the house.
+And if the kids were sick, tough luck.
+I was NEVER leaving the house.

 So what does this have to do with the question, “How does God speak to us as women?”